 Tokyo is one of the most exciting and vibrant cities in the world.
 I first visited Tokyo as a teenager back in the 1980s.
 At the time I found Tokyo Japan quite intimidating but on a recent trip, I found it far easier to negotiate.
 If you only have one day in Tokyo it is …

 I absolutely loved the Ishikawa region of Japan.
-It is like a mini japan and easy to negotiate.
+It is like a mini Japan and easy to negotiate.
 During the 1600s the region’s capital Kanazawa saw the development of a refined culture focussed on the arts and became Japan’s fourth town after Tokyo, Osaka, and Kyoto.
 The Ishikawa region was spared from many of the …

 This is a guest post by David C Moore and is an extract from his new book ‘Turning Left Around the World’.
 It is an entertaining account of their adventure, often intriguing, frequently funny and occasionally tragic.
 Their journey was to include the Atacama Desert, Galapagos Islands, Easter Island, Machu Picchu, Ayres Rock and the Great Wall …